 Once motorists reach the age of 70 in Britain, they need to renew their driving licence every three years.
 Please note, this does not mean you have to retake your driving test.
 The DVLA will automatically send you a renewal form 3 months before your birthday, giving you plenty of time to send it off.
 You will have to declare any medical conditions on this form and confirm that you meet the eyesight standards.

 4. What’s the maximum age for driving?

 The UK doesn’t have any laws in place to stop people from driving after a certain age.
 It all ultimately depends on your health and overall driving ability.
 If you have a medical condition that affects your driving, your doctor will urge you to stop.
 If your vision deteriorates drastically it might also be a sign that you need to hand up your driving licence.
-Remember that the legal standard for eyesight is that you must be able to read a number plate from 20 metres, which can be achieved with the help of spectacles.
+Remember that the legal standard for eyesight is that you must be able to read a number plate (personalised or otherwise!) from 20 metres, which can be achieved with the help of spectacles.